 The 2012 report by the Institute of Medicine (IOM), now called the National Academy of Medicine (NAM), described one study assessing influenza vaccination and anaphylaxis ; however, this study did not provide convincing evidence of an association due to a lack of validity and precision.
 The IOM found no relevant studies of quality in the literature assessing any other vaccines and anaphylaxis, since the only applicable studies available used passive surveillance systems and therefore lacked an unvaccinated comparison group .
-However, numerous case studies have provided strong mechanistic evidence, as described in the Proposed Biological Mechanism section below.
+However, numerous case studies have provided strong mechanistic evidence, as described in the the Proposed Biological Mechanism section below.

 The IOM found no relevant studies of quality in the literature assessing chronic urticaria and diphtheria, tetanus or pertussis vaccines .
-Since the publication of the 2012 IOM report, randomized controlled trials in Hong Kong and Korea found no increased risk of urticaria in recipients of the AS04-adjuvanted HPV-16/18 vaccine (Cervarix) [9, 10].
-A randomized controlled trial in the U.S. found no association between localized or systemic urticaria and the inactivated influenza vaccine Fluzone .
+Since the publication of the 2012 IOM report, randomized controlled trials in Hong Kong and Korea found no increased risk of urticaria in recipients of the AS04-adjuvanted HPV-16/18 vaccine (Cervarix®) [14, 15].
+A randomized controlled trial in the U.S. found no association between localized or systemic urticaria and the inactivated influenza vaccine Fluzone® .
 A randomized controlled trial in the U.S. and South America found no association between quadrivalent meningococcal conjugate vaccine and urticaria in young infants in the year following vaccination .
 A retrospective observational study of California infants had 3 cases of urticaria considered related to vaccine receipt out of 46,486 doses of DTaP-IPV/Hib vaccine administered .

-A few studies have reported an association between vaccines containing aluminum adjuvants and persistent nodules at the injection site, at an estimated rate of 0.03-0.83% [13-16].
-Extensive swelling reactions in the injected limb after vaccination with DTaP has also been reported [17-19].
+A few studies have reported an association between vaccines containing aluminum adjuvants and persistent nodules at the injection site, at an estimated rate of 0.03-0.83% [19-22].
+Extensive swelling reactions in the injected limb after vaccination with DTaP has also been reported [23-25].

 Proposed Biological Mechanism